-MEDIUM-TERM NOTE: Corporate or depository institution debt securities meeting certain minimum quality standards (as specified in California Government Code) with a remaining maturity of five years or less.
+MEDIUM-TERM NOTES: Corporate or depository institution debt securities meeting certain minimum quality standards (as specified in California Government Code Section 53601) with a maximum remaining maturity of five years or less, issued by (a) corporations organized and operating within the United States or (b) depository institutions licensed by the United States or any state and operating within the United States.
+Instruments separately defined in, or authorized by, this Administrative Policy are not considered "Medium-Term Notes."